 M.S. in Computer Science

-- CS 534: Machine Learning
+- CS 534 Machine Learning

-- CS 562: Advanced Computer Systems
+- CS 551 Systems Programming

 Practicum: all MS students will be required to complete a practicum (CS596R: Computer Science Master's Practicum) involving a substantial project either under the direction of an Emory faculty member or a Computer Science/Informatics expert in Industry.
 This requirement is intended to provide students with practical experience with real life projects, an essential element of an applied discipline such as Computer Science and Informatics.
 In order to graduate, every MS student should successfully complete at least one CS596R.
 As an "R" designated course, students may repeat this once, and in exceptional circumstances, one additional time with permission from the Director of Graduate Studies.

 Students may substitute at most one of the above electives with a relevant course from Mathematics, Computer Science, Biology, Chemistry, Physics, Biomedical Informatics, the Rollins School of Public Health, School of Medicine, and appropriate schools at Georgia Tech through the ARCHE program.
 When substituting courses, a student must obtain prior written approval from the thesis advisor and CSI DGS/program director(s).
 Students must complete their core courses with a grade of B or higher and complete all coursework by year two with a GPA of 3.0 or higher.